We provide you an overview of the most searched keywords and visited pages

 Mining contractor Çiftay İnşaat Taahhüt ve Tic.
 A.Ş. says it was surprised by the rig’s performance.
 During tests at the open pit Erzincanİliç Gold Mine, owned by an international gold mining company, the rig worked 18 hours per day.
-“We were surprised to learn that the savings could be so significant, but after operating the rig for a few days we soon realized it was true,”
+“We were surprised to learn that the savings could be so significant, but after operating the rig for a few days we soon realized it was true,” the management says.

 The company’s SmartROC T35 consumes 17–19 liters of diesel fuel per hour, which is about 35% less than the conventional rigs in its drilling fleet.
 As a result, the company aims to successively replace its conventional equipment with SmartROC rigs as “the savings together with the better performance will increase our productivity.”

 A similar conclusion has been reached by drillers at the YDA İnşaat quarry.
 Here, the SmartROC T35 is used to produce aggregate and fill material for the construction of a nearby high-speed railway project.

 Working two, 9-hour shifts per day, it is reported to use 14.5 liters of diesel fuel per hour, compared to 23–24 l/h with other equipment, corresponding to a saving of 35–40%, or 80 liters per day.